lm-sys/FastChat/docs/model_support.md

 You can add `--debug` to see the actual prompt sent to the model.

 ### Steps
-FastChat uses the `Conversation` class to handle prompt template and `BaseModelAdapter` class to handle model loading.
+FastChat uses the `Conversation` class to handle prompt templates and `BaseModelAdapter` class to handle model loading.

 1. Implement a conversation template for the new model at [fastchat/conversation.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/conversation.py).
 You can follow existing examples and use `register_conv_template` to add a new one.
 2. Implement a model adapter for the new model at [fastchat/model/model_adapter.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/model/model_adapter.py).
 You can follow existing examples and use `register_model_adapter` to add a new one.
 3. (Optional) add the model name to the "Supported models" [section](#supported-models) above and add more inforamtion in [fastchat/model/model_registry.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/model/model_registry.py).

 After these steps, the new model should be compatible with most FastChat features, such as CLI, web UI, model worker, and OpenAI-compatible API server.
-Please do some testing with these features.
+Please do some testing with these features as well.